cardano-foundation/CIPs/CIP-0118/README-implicit.md

 No obvious additional risks related to the expected functionality of this proposal are predicted at this time.
-However, there are questions related to community behaviour, such as the the likelihood of adoption of this feature, and the likelihood that a robust off-chain mechanism will be build.
-Additionally, there is the risk that a more general intent-processing mechanism will be designed later on, subsuming this functionality (there are currently no competing designs or ideas, see [Towards Better Designs](#towards-better-designs)).
+However, there are questions related to community behaviour, such as the the likelihood of adoption of this feature, and the likelihood that a robust off-chain mechanism will be built.

 ## Rationale: how does this CIP achieve its goals?